bentwheel/lgbtq-retirement-meps-analysis/README.md

 In order to carry out this preliminary investigation, I performed an analysis of the public use files (PUFs) made available by the [Medical Expenditure Panel Survey](https://meps.ahrq.gov/mepsweb/) (MEPS).
-The purpose of this essay is twofold, and the essay is divided into two primary sections:
+The purpose of this paper is twofold, and the paper is divided into two primary sections:

 1. In [Data and Methodology](#data-and-methodology) I explain and